ENGLISH

 I also enclose some information on a project for the establishment of a Christian orphanage near Omsk in Siberia.
 I know Alexander and Anna Pfaffenrot personally, as they were in Canada and the United States for a period of 5 weeks in August and September of 2000.
 They gave talks on our people in Russia in six different localities in Alberta, British Columbia and in Washington State.
 Alexander would be able to transport materials for the work in Ukraine and in Moldova.
 He did this full-time for eight years.
 Right now he and another gentleman of Volga German origin are very active in getting the orphanage going.

 The information on adoptions will be important to distribute to individuals and families who are looking for children.
 Taking care of children is a blessed occupation and is the great love of our Germans from Russia families who had great joy in bringing so many children into this world.
+A loving Christian home is the greatest gift that can be given to an orphaned or abandoned child.

 The information regarding the registration and care of cemeteries in Ukraine and Moldova is important for us and we admire what our fellow citizens of the Jewish faith have done in this area.
 There are large numbers of Jewish young people from Israel, the United States and Canada who travel to Eastern Europe each year in order to see where their family originated.
 We would be wise to emulate similar programs.